-The main focus of my work draws primarily on family life and focuses on people.
-It comprises of large bodies of work, usually including interviews and oral history accounts, regarding people’s lives and their place of living.
+The main focus of my work draws on people.
+It focuses on family history, collective memory and oral histories.
+It comprises of large bodies of work, usually including interviews and oral history accounts regarding people’s lives and their place of living.

-I started as a press photographer when I was very young, working for the largest press office in Athens.
+I started out as a press photographer working for the largest press office in Athens.
 At the time I was the first woman to work as a press photographer, in a totally male dominated environment.
-I worked for several government ministries, all the main newspapers of Greece and several other large organisations and institutions.
+I worked for several government ministries, the main newspapers of Greece and large organisations and institutions.
 Taking photographs of the likes of Margaret Thatcher and Francois Mitterrand were just a few of the challenges I had to overcome at the age of 18 working alongside dozens of male photographers.
-I became a very much wanted photographer but decided I wanted to study photography which I couldn’t do at the time in Greece as advanced photography studies didn’t exist.
+I became a very much wanted photographer, however I wanted to study photography which I couldn’t do at the time in Greece because advanced photography studies didn’t exist back then.

-I have had a number of solo and group exhibitions in the UK and across Europe and my work is in private collections in Greece, Germany, France and New York.
+I have had a number of solo and group exhibitions in the UK and across Europe and my work is in private collections in France, Germany, Greece, New York and Switzerland.